 Each minor takes place during the Autumn semester (September through January).
 One of them, Nutrition & Health Promotion – Personal Trainer, also takes place in the Spring semester (February through June).
 More information on the application procedure and the deadlines involved is provided below.

-The Sport Development minor addresses social challenges through sport in a national and international context.
+The Sport Development minor (30 ECTS credits) addresses social challenges through sport in a national and international context.
 The aims of Sport Development are inclusion, empowering people and building communities through sustainable sport programmes.
 Subjects cover a diverse range of topics, including capacity building, sport policy and governance, social entrepreneurship and intercultural communication.

 The Creating Food Concepts in Europe minor is part of the Bachelor’s programme Nutrition and Dietetics.
 The focus is on the creation of innovative food concepts.
 Taking an interdisciplinary approach, the courses combine knowledge about food cultures, product design, consumer research and functional food science with economics, international marketing, intercultural management and business ethics.

-For more information and questions about the above programmes, please get in touch with our International Office: firstname.lastname@example.org.
+For more information and questions about the exchange programmes of the faculty of Sports and Nutrition, please get in touch with our International Office: firstname.lastname@example.org.